explooosion/YoutubeMimicsAd/README.md

 # YoutubeMimicsAd
 A website that mimics Youtube's advertising features.

-+ Youtube
-+ Advertising
-+ Academic use
+_web for academic purposes_

 ## Ad Format